bowencool/blog/src/content/blog/astro-paper-4.md

 ![Astro v4](https://astro.build/_astro/header-astro-4.GLp8HjfV.webp)

-### Replace `postSlug` with Astro Content `slug` [#197](https://github.com/satnaing/astro-paper/pull/197)
+### Replace `postpermalink` with Astro Content `permalink` [#197](https://github.com/satnaing/astro-paper/pull/197)

-The `postSlug` in the blog content schema is no longer available in AstroPaper v4.
-Initially Astro doesn't have a `slug` mechanism and thus we have to figure it out on our own.
-Since Astro v3, it supports content collection and slug features.
-Now, we believe it's time to adopt Astro's out-of-the-box `slug` feature.
+The `postpermalink` in the blog content schema is no longer available in AstroPaper v4.
+Initially Astro doesn't have a `permalink` mechanism and thus we have to figure it out on our own.
+Since Astro v3, it supports content collection and permalink features.
+Now, we believe it's time to adopt Astro's out-of-the-box `permalink` feature.

 **_file: src/content/blog/astro-paper-4.md_**